 Tissues: Sometimes a good idea, especially if you are prone to a runny nose!

 Verbier – Ski Course

 BUYING SKI PASS

 All lift information including lift pass prices, lift timetables and lift maps can be viewed on the Televerbier website here.
-It is also possible to book your pass online within the same site.
+It is also possible to book your pass online within the same site or to book it through Ski Service.
 The pass you will need to buy is the ’4 Valleys’ pass.
 Please check on the Televerbier website to confirm the 4 Valleys are open.

 All different types of skiers take advantage of the ski courses in Verbier.
 There are couples, singles, families, ski instructors, early intermediates, students, doctors, you name it!
 The skier levels range from Level 1 to Level 6 on the Academy level system.
 The level system can be viewed here.